hannerluke-gif/prop-tools/README.md

 - **Consistent Spacing**: 3rem section rhythm, responsive typography
 - **Text Links**: Integrated `.text-link` and `.text-link--accent` system
 - **Easy Theming**: Change colors/spacing globally via SCSS variables

+## Privacy-Friendly Analytics

+The application includes a built-in analytics system for tracking guide popularity while maintaining user privacy:

+### Data Collection
+- **What we track**: Guide clicks, titles, and URLs for popularity ranking
+- **What we DON'T track**: Personal information, IP addresses, cookies, or user accounts
+- **Data stored**: Guide ID, title, timestamp, and truncated User-Agent (for bot filtering)
+- **Retention**: No automatic deletion (implement based on your needs)

+### Privacy Features
+- **No PII**: No personally identifiable information is collected or stored
+- **Bot filtering**: Automated traffic is filtered out using User-Agent patterns
+- **Rate limiting**: Client-side deduplication prevents abuse (3 clicks/guide/minute/session)
+- **Local storage only**: Session data stays on user's device
+- **CSP compliant**: All tracking code in external files, no inline scripts

+### Technical Implementation
+- **Database**: SQLite for development, Postgres for production (via `DATABASE_URL`)
+- **Endpoints**: `/analytics/guide-click` (POST) and `/analytics/top-guides` (GET)
+- **Client tracking**: Uses `navigator.sendBeacon` for reliable delivery during navigation
+- **Popular guides**: Shows 🔥 flame indicator for guides with 5+ clicks in 30 days

+### Usage
+Popular guides are automatically highlighted in the guides index with flame indicators.
+The system is designed to be privacy-first while providing valuable insights into content performance.

 ## 11. Development Workflow